 Similar experiences in South Korea and Taiwan led each of these countries to invest hundreds of millions of dollars in new light sources.
 These are examples of how excellent scientific research centres can improve local scientific and private enterprise opportunities.
-Dozens of mid-career diaspora scientists have returned home when they realised they can do world class research at their own light source.
+Dozens of mid-career diaspora scientists have returned home when they realised they can do world class research at an advanced light sources in their own countries.